DovLozys/bookbot/README.md

 # bookbot
-BookBot is my first python project!
+Little practice to remember how python works.